-Captivated by D-Lab's mission of poverty alleviation through technology design and dissemination, Saida joined the staff in 2011 to launch Scale-Ups: an acceleration platform for MIT social innovators and entrepreneurs bringing technologies to market for large-scale social impact in the developing world.
-Saida holds a biochemical engineering degree and an MBA and has 10 years of experience in manufacturing, sourcing and sustainability for the food industry, including programs linking small-scale farmers to international markets.
-Fluent in French, Spanish, English and Arabic, she is a passionate advocate of organic agriculture and the busy mom of Ali and Leyla.
+Captivated by D-Lab's mission of poverty alleviation through technology design and dissemination, Saida joined the staff in 2011 to launch D-Lab Scale-Ups, which launched the D-Lab Scale-Ups Fellowship, the Scaling Development Ventures conference, the Practical Impact Alliance, and several D-Lab research groups.
+She now co-leads D-Lab's Innovation Practice group and leads D-Lab's strategy for social entrepreneurship and inclusive business.
+Saida holds a biochemical engineering degree and an MBA and prior to D-Lab gained 10 years of experience in manufacturing, sourcing and sustainability for the food industry, including programs linking small-scale farmers to international markets.
+Fluent in French, Spanish, English and Arabic, she is a passionate advocate of organic agriculture and the busy mom of two young children.

 Mouna Boujmal, Atlas Corps Fellow, MIT Practical Impact Alliance contact: email@example.com

 Mouna joined MIT D-Lab to lead the design and implementation of the MIT Practical Impact Alliance Co-Design Summit taking place in Morocco in the fall of 2018.
 Prior to D-Lab, she worked for five years to develop and execute programs that enable strong entrepreneurship and social entrepreneurship ecosystems in Morocco, India, and Egypt.
 Mouna holds a Masters Degree in Engineering of Water and Environment Management from Rabat, her home town.
 In addition to her passion for contributing to economic inclusion in our societies, she is a passionate hiker.